Rules for Entry

 - Scapes: Land, sea or urban views.
 People or animals may be included but should not form the main subject of the image

-- Creative: Any subject, including abstract images abstract and ‘altered reality’ images
+- Creative: Any subject, including abstract and ‘altered reality’ images

 - Number of Entries: You may enter up to three images per class, with a maximum of ten images in total.
-A single image cannot be entered in more than one class.
-During selection, your images will be distributed equally through four rounds so your images will not be seen one after another.
+During selection, your images will be distributed equally through three rounds so your images will not be seen one after another.

 - The file must be in JPEG format only